 The older man concentrated on avoiding the swings of his larger, stronger foe, frequently moving to the edge of the fighting circle.
 When he stepped out of the circle he was roughly pushed back into it by the crowd.
 He had no strategy but to avoid being hit, and appeared to be motivated by nothing more than fear.
 Eventually the younger man landed a solid blow onto the older man’s right calf.
 The blow broke the skin.

 The older man left a trail of blood as he crawled through the sand.
-The younger man calmly stalked him, as if waiting for an aesthetically pleasing moment to end the fight.
+The younger man calmly stalked him, waiting for an aesthetically pleasing moment to end the fight.

 Someone in the crowd flung a piece of chipped concrete at the younger man.
 It struck him in the cheek but didn’t injure him.
 The blow nevertheless proved fatal: the distraction provided an opening the older man seized.
 He painfully, but quickly, raised himself part way up, and then with all of his force, he swung his weapon at the young man’s neck.
 The young man died the moment the blow landed.